Do you need to short sell your home?

-What is a short sale?
-A short sale happens when the amount of the outstanding loans is greater than the value of the home.
-This can be caused by many factors, but frequently is a result of a rapidly declining housing market.
+Don't know what a short sale is?
+A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This may be attributed to many factors, but commonly is a result of a rapidly declining real estate market.

 How do I proceed with a short sale?

 Next, find out your closing costs.
-My work in this area has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+My work in this area has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

-Finally, contact your lender and make them aware of the situation.
-They may even have a special department that deals with short sales.
-Ask about their exact steps.
-Some lenders will be more able to work with you than others.
+Finally, call your lender and let them know of your situation.
+They may even have a particular team that oversees short sales.
+Ask about their particular steps.
+Some lenders will be more willing to work with you than others.
 They may be able to reduce your loan principal or make other arrangements.
 Your lender will have to give consent for the final sale.